Are Blackjack Side Bets Worth It?

 Many casinos, both land-based and online, offer players a more enriched betting experience when playing blackjack.
 Side bets come in different forms with different odds and varying payouts - but you may have found yourself wondering: are blackjack side bets worth it?

-It’s no secret that this casino game doesn’t often produce substantial payouts, with most players making even money at best.
+It’s no secret that these casino games don’t often produce substantial payouts like some online slot games, with most players making even money at best.
 This is when side bets can have their advantages - they usually offer a higher payoff.

 A side bet is an additional wager placed at the beginning of a round, at the same time as your main bet.
 There are various different types, involving your own hand and in some cases the dealer’s.
 The three most common and well-known side bets are 21+3, Perfect Pairs and Insurance.